Rush Limboy, as usual, having more fun than a human being should be allowed to have.

 We win by being conservative against them.

-And there's some states we're gonna win, some states we're not.
+And there's some states we're going to win, some states we're not.

-I'm getting email that I made a mistake when I said that uh Jack Kennedy was the last senator elected to the with the last Democrat elected president.
+I'm getting email that I made a mistake when I said that Jack Kennedy was the last senator elected to the last Democrat elected president.

 I said the last senator elected president.